jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

 ### Array Type

 Every element in an array must be the same type, and arrays must be fixed length.
 If you're looking for a "variable length" array, you want a vector from the standard library (see [Chapter 8][chap8]).
-Note that arrays end up on the stack, where vectors store their contents on the heap.
+If you declare a variable as an array in a function, then the contents of that variable will end up on the stack, while for a vector contents will end up on the heap.
+(Although you can put the contents of an array on the heap by using a smart pointer like a `Box<T>` - see [chapter 15][chap15]).

 ```rust
 let a = [1, 2, 3, 4, 5];